BulkGate/github-actions/README.md

 Send SMS via Github actions

+## Setup

+- Go to your repository settings.
+Click secrets and set your application_id and application_token as secrets.

+- Set inputs in your workflow based on one of these uses cases.

 ## SMS notification workflow

-- Go to your repository settings.
-Click secrets and set your application_id and application_token as secrets

-- Set inputs in your workflow
+Workflow allowing to connect github event as push, pull request and many others to BulkGate API

 ```
 jobs: